AmadeusWM/dotfiles-hyprland/README.md

 - `SUPER+E`: Nautilus
 - `SUPER+A`: VS-code
 - `SUPER+C`: Color Picker (`hyprpicker`)
+- `PRINT`: Screenshot a part of your screen
+- `SUPER+PRINT`: Record a part of your screen
 - `SUPER+SHIFT+B`: Reset Top Bar (e.g. when connecting new screen)

 # ⭐ Credits